Studying abroad is incredibly exciting, but we understand you may feel a little nervous about leaving home.

 If you have any questions then contact us, or your local agent will be happy to help you plan for your arrival in the UK.

-Before start your programme with us, there are five things you need to do.
+Before starting your programme with us, there are five things you need to do.

 Most non-European Economic Area (EEA) nationals require a visa to study in the UK.
 Our Admissions Centre can advise you on this and issue the necessary documents, or you can find out if you need a UK visa on the UK Government website.
 You can also find more information on applying for a student visa in our pre-arrival guide.